Aastha0107/TabTrek/README.md

 Whether you are a student, developer or working professional, TabTrek gives you insights into your browsing pattern - distraction time vs productive time

 ### Features
-**1. Automatic Time Tracking** : Tracks how long you spend on each website **2.
-Smart Summary Generation** : Creates a clean summary of all websites visited throughout the day.
+**1. Automatic Time Tracking** : Tracks how long you spend on each website.

+**2. Smart Summary Generation** : Creates a clean summary of all websites visited throughout the day.

 **3. Category Classification** : Groups websites into entertainment, social, productive, news, shopping etc.

 **4. Gamification** : Earn points for productive browsing and lose points for distraction.

 **5. Simple and Clean UI (POPUP)** : View starts instantly from the extension popup

 ### Tech Stack